IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

         avoid damaged data sets.
 The logOptions attribute is returned on the znsq_report_stats() API.
 ____________________________________________________________________________________________________
 **0087(X'57)** - Request Parameter List (RPL) error.
-Invalid RPL options were specified by the system code.
-One example would be when attempting sequential writes/updates/deletes to the primary index set.
-Using sequential access (i.e., znsq_position()) for updates/deletes is only applicable to secondary indexes.
+Invalid RPL options were specified by the system code on behalf of the application's request.
+One example would be when attempting sequential writes/updates/deletes to an unordered primary index set.

-        To update the primary index, use znsq_read for update followed by znsq_updated_result or znsq_delete_result().
+        For the sequential write error, choose an ordered index for your data base, otherwise use a direct read (znsq_read) for update followed by znsq_write_result, znsq_update_result, or znsq_delete_result().
 If an error is still received, capture the znsq_last_result diagnostic information and report the problem to the z/OS support.
 ____________________________________________________________________________________________________